oshaughnessy/maysl.soccer/_pages/coaches.md

 In the requirements table, you'll see a line for background checks.
 This is a simple one to do.
 Fill out all the form information, check the disclosure boxes, and sign it.
 Submit the form and you're done.
+You'll also get an email about this after you register, and you can just follow that link to fill it out as well.

 ## Coaching